 British Sign Language Relay Service

 A video relay service is available, enabling British Sign Language users to contact public bodies and vice-versa.
 This service operates from 8am to 12 midnight, 7 days a week.
-Please visit https://contactscotland-bsl.org for full details.”
-It is good pratice to advertise this beside contact details such as on email signatures.
-It does not require the Public Body to have any specalist equipment.
+Please visit the Contact Scotland BSL website for full details.”
+It is good practice to advertise this beside contact details such as on email signatures.
+It does not require the Public Body to have any specialist equipment.

-If you require further advice, please contact Viki Galt, the Disability Information Officer.
+If you require further advice, please contact Viki Galt, the Head of Disability Information.